kimstroem/Maiden-Voyage/README.txt

 SS kimstroem's "maiden voyage" on github.
 That is, attempt at figuring out how it works.
-Unsuccessfully, so far.